How to Write a Magnificent Formal Email in Spanish

 Estoy muy agradecida pero lamentablemente no voy a poder asistir debido a_____.

-So there you have it, you’ve got no excuses not to reply to that email you’ve just received!
+So there you have it.
+Now you’ve got no excuses to not reply to that email you just received!
 Or to apply for that job!

-Soon enough, you’ll be able to tackle written Spanish correspondence with ease, and your responses will ooze grace and politeness.
+Soon enough, you’ll be able to easily tackle written Spanish correspondence, and your responses will ooze grace and politeness.

 Saludos cordiales,